Wordsley: Guiding

-Wordsley is also home to 5th Wordsley Guide on a Thursday night at the Richardson Hall.
+Wordsley is also home to 5th Wordsley Guide on a Thursday night at the Wordsley Community Centre.

 Other Clubs

-Wordsley is also home to a Boys Brigade club, which is held on a Monday night by Jill Fielder, Sylvia Liddell & Tom Grosvenor, it takes place at Wordsley Community Centre.
+Wordsley is also home to a Boys' Brigade club, which is held on Monday evenings by Jill Fielder, Sylvia Liddell and Tom Grosvenor; it takes place at Wordsley Community Centre.
 The three were part of the Boys Brigades' Got Talent judging panel; Fielder was voted most consistent judge while Grosvenor was crowned the favourite judge.
-There are also Scout and Brownie groups held weekly and dance classes held at Holy Trinity Church Hall.
+There are also Scout and Brownie groups held weekly, and dance classes held at Holy Trinity Church Hall.
 Wordsley takes great pride in its many great parks.

 Hagley Camera Club meet at Holy Trinity Church Hall most Tuesday evenings.